vivinglis/Applied_Bioinformatics_2021/code/README.md

-The analyse is divided into four parts not counting the preprocessing scripts.
+The analyis is divided into four parts not counting the preprocessing scripts.

-Preprocessing script are the ones not in a folder, by name: _1_create_rlog_normalised_expression.R_, _1_getting_translation_table.R_

 Folders:
 _all_genes_: Scripts handling analyses regarding all genes.